sdsc-hpc-training-org/basic_skills/connecting-to-hpc-systems/connect-to-comet.md

 To obtain a trial Comet account see the Comet user guide at  http://www.sdsc.edu/support/user_guides/comet.html#trial_accounts

 You will be directed to the XSEDE portal, where you will create a Portal User account.
 Information from that account will be used to set up your *trial* Comet account.
-Note that the Portal account and the Comet account may be different, so keep track of them both.
-The Comet account can then be used for other Comet allocations.
+Note that the Portal account name and the Comet account name may be different, so keep track of them both.
+The Comet account can then be used for all Comet allocations.

 [Back to Top](#top)
 <hr>

-## <a name="term-app"></a>How to Use the Terminal Application:
+## </a>Using a Terminal Application to Connect to Comet <a name="term-app">

 The terminal applications are used to connect clients (you and your laptop) to remote computers (such as Comet).
 See https://en.wikipedia.org/wiki/Secure_Shell for more information.
 The best known example of using a terminal is for logging in/connecting to a remote computer systems by users.
 This is called a client-server connection.
 Terminals are interactive: you type in a command to run, and the outputs are displayed on the terminal.
 Executing any command is done by typing it and pressing Enter.